yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

     , @PersistResults bit              = 1                         -- Persist comparison results (1 = enable, 0 = disable)
     , @ResultsTable sysname            = N'dbo.RegressionResults'; -- Target table used when @PersistResults = 1
 ```

 Execute the full script after setting parameters.
 The script reads these parameters and produces the result sets described below.

 ## Script Parameters and Execution Model

 The script is designed to be fully deterministic and operator-driven.
 In other words, the output is entirely shaped by the parameter block at the top of the script.
 Those parameters control which two Query Store snapshots are compared, how queries are correlated, what metric is evaluated, what qualifies as a regression, and whether results are persisted for historical tracking.

+> [!IMPORTANT]
+> Determinism here means: **same Query Store inputs + same parameter block = same outputs**.
+It does not guarantee correctness if the inputs are not comparable (e.g., workload drift, different replay windows, or incomplete Query Store capture).

 At a high level, the script runs in four phases: